sjaehn/BSchaffl/README.md

 Installation
 ------------
-a) Download and unpack the most recent release binaries from https://github.com/sjaehn/BSlizr/releases to your lv2 directory (e.g., /usr/lib/lv2/).

-b) Build your own binaries in the following three steps.
+Build your own binaries in the following three steps.

 Step 1: [Download the latest published version](https://github.com/sjaehn/BSlizr/releases) of B.Slizr.
 Or clone or [download the master](https://github.com/sjaehn/BSlizr/archive/master.zip) of this repository.